 Undertaking any activity, including tennis, has the potential for increased risk of transmission of COVID-19.

-Note - No socialising before or after organised group activities such as coaching, matches or social play.
-For informal social play group size is limited to a maximum of six people by law.
+Note - For informal social play group size is limited to a maximum of six people by law.

 Some key points from the risk assessments and event delivery plans include: -

 - Do not leave your home to play tennis if you or someone you live with has or has had symptoms of COVID-19.

 - Players must bring hand sanitiser, or they cannot play.
 Use sanitiser before and after play.

 - Maintain 2m social distancing.
 Participants must not mingle in groups of more than six before and after an organised activity, while maintaining social distancing with those from another household at all times.